hessenh/HAR-Pipeline/README.md

 - predicting.py.
 Predicting unlabelled data.
 Saves the prediction in RESULTS/RESULT_PREDICTING.py

 - cnn.py.
-Covolutional Neural Network, used both for training and testing.
+Convolutional Neural Network, used both for training and testing.
 Configuration is done via the TRAINING_VARIABLES.py file.

 - viterbi.py.
 Viterbi, used both for training and testing.